 Section 179 Expense Limitations.
 For Wisconsin purposes, the allowable amount of section 179 expense depends on whether the property is used in farming by a person actively engaged in farming.
 In either case, different maximum amounts and phase out thresholds apply for Wisconsin purposes than for federal purposes.
-Additionally, off-the-shelf computer software is not considered qualifying property for Wisconsin purposes, although it is qualifying property for federal purposes.
+Additionally, off-the-shelf computer software is not considered qualifying property for Wisconsin purposes.